Please remember essential oils should always be used under the direction of a professional trained in the proper and safe use of essential oils.

 Rosemary essential oil is used extensively in aromatherapy due to its versatility as a welcome aroma in so many popular combinations.
 The oil blends well with frankincense, lavender, clary sage, cedarwood, basil, thyme, citronella, lemongrass, elemi, geranium, chamomile, peppermint and cardamom.
 This is an excellent oil for tired, stiff and overworked muscles.
 A good analgesic, it is effectively used before training or competitive events.
 Rosemary oil should never be ingested and should not be used by pregnant, breastfeeding or nursing women, nor people with epilepsy.SHOP ROSEMARY

 Rosewood is a very safe oil that is non-toxic, non-irritant and non-sensitizing and is an excellent immune system stimulant.
 It has mild analgesic properties and a steadying, calming effect on the nerves.
-Among its useful properties are its antiseptic and antibacterial effectiveness on sensitive, acne-prone skin.
-An excellent cell re-generator, it is good for older skin to diminish wrinkles, sun damage and even stretch marks.SHOP ROSEWOOD
+Among its useful properties is its antiseptic and antibacterial effect on sensitive, acne-prone skin.
+An excellent cell re-generator, it is good for older skin to diminish wrinkles, sun damage, and even stretch marks.SHOP ROSEWOOD

 St. John’s Wort Oil

 St. John’s wort oil may be applied to the skin to treat a number of issues from scrapes to bruises.
 St. John’s Wort Oil is also antiseptic, antiviral and astringent, making it effective for treating wounds.
 Other uses include pain relief from muscles that ache or are tired from exertion.
 St. John’s Wort oil also has sedating affects.
 However, applying St. John’s wort directly to the skin is risky as it can cause serious sensitivity to sunlight.SHOP ST JOHN'S WORT